Model Configuration Variables

 MODELS_OPENAI_GPT4_1_TOOLS_FILE_UPLOAD=true

-# Enable web search for research
+# Web search for current information

 MODELS_GOOGLE_GEMINI_2_5_PRO_TOOLS_WEB_SEARCH=true